svetlyak40wt/python-processor/docs/overview.rst

 function which gets an object and send it to the specified Slack's endpoint.

 It is just example, for working snippets, continue reading this documention ;-)

+..
+Note:: By the way, did you know there is a Lisp dialect which runs on Python
+          virtual machine?
+It's name is HyLang, and python processor is written in this language.

 Installation